guillaumerosinosky/migration_bpms/README.md

 ## What can we do with it ?

-See coopis2018/xp_paper.ipynb file for the results obtained a modified version of Bonita 7.3.2 Performance edition.
+See coopis2018/xp_paper.ipynb file for the results obtained a modified version of Bonita 7.3.2 Performance edition, on Azure VMs.
+(Thanks a lot to Azure Sponsorship and Microsoft for these)

 ## What do I need to make this work ?